 Install Kubernetes using kubeadm

-Using kubeadm, you can create a minimum viable Kubernetes cluster that conforms to best practices.
-In fact, you can use kubeadm to set up a cluster that will pass the Kubernetes Conformance tests. kubeadm also supports other cluster lifecycle functions, such as bootstrap tokens and cluster upgrades.
+Using kubeadm,a minimum viable Kubernetes cluster can be created that conforms to best practices.
+In fact, kubeadm can be used to set up a cluster that will pass the Kubernetes Conformance tests. kubeadm also supports other cluster lifecycle functions, such as bootstrap tokens and cluster upgrades.
 [1]

 - 1. Installing kubeadm and container runtime